 - Put the butter and seasoned salt in a microwave-safe bowl and heat in the microwave for 20 seconds on high.

-- Drizzle the seasoned butter on the inside of the potato skins.
+- Drizzle the seasoned butter on the inside of the baked potato skins.

-- Fill the potato skins with cheese and bacon bits.
+- Fill the potato skins with cheese and bacon crumbles.

 - Cook them in the air fryer until the cheese melts.